RedsAnalysis/HPP2/README.md

 # House Price Prediction Intervals: 6th Place Solution

-This repository contains the code for a **6th place finish** in a house price prediction competition.
-The goal was to predict a 90% confidence interval for sale prices, evaluated by the **Winkler Score**.
+This repository contains the code for the final, best-performing model that secured a **6th place finish** in the [House Price Prediction Interval Competition II on Kaggle](https://www.kaggle.com/competitions/prediction-interval-competition-ii-house-price/leaderboard).

+The solution presented here is the culmination of extensive experimentation.
+This notebook represents the champion strategy that emerged after numerous trial-and-error approaches.
+For a complete history of all experiments, including different feature sets, modeling strategies, and calibration techniques that were tested, please see the full experimentation repository: [RedsAnalysis/Kaggle_Competitions](https://github.com/RedsAnalysis/Kaggle_Competitions).

 Our final private leaderboard score was **$298,521.66**.
 The core of this solution is a sophisticated, multi-level ensembling strategy that combines the predictions of a "Mean+Error" model with two distinct "Direct Quantile" models.
-The final submission is a carefully weighted blend of these three powerful pipelines.

 ## Table of Contents
 1. [Final Solution Architecture](#final-solution-architecture)